canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 1. Update the ``wildcherry`` Launchpad source tree to the revision to run.
 Make sure that the revision will include only one new patch.
-We apply one patch at a time to reduce the debugging burden when something goes wrong after applying it, and run ``make clean build``.
+We apply one patch at a time to reduce the debugging burden if something goes wrong after applying it, and run ``make clean build``.

 2. Run ``full-update.py --dry-run`` and check that only the expected database